Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Thin coronal jets from CBPs

-This event was observed for nearly 2 hours.
+\paragraph{\textit{Case 09: 2023-10-24.}} This event was observed for nearly 2 hours.
 At the beginning of the HRI$_{\mathrm{EUV}}$ sequence, the CBP exhibits an ellipse-like shape with a major axis of approximately 25~Mm.
 As in other cases, HMI shows that the CBP is rooted in a negative parasitic polarity.
 The CBP is highly dynamic and displays a microflare-like structure around 12:24:00 UT, accompanied by a collimated flow.
-The thin jet observed at 12:28:20 UT in Fig.~\ref{fig:context} reaches a length of $L_{\mathrm{jet}}=16.1$~Mm and a width of $w_{\mathrm{jet}}=706$~km, and disappearing shortly afterward (see Appendix~\ref{app:width}).
-A similar jetting pattern is seen at 12:32:40, 12:58:30, 13:15:50, and 13:44:50 UT.
+Similar to Case 05, this event may be related to enhanced chromospheric activity, possibly involving either a small-scale filament or a rising fibril; nonetheless, coordinated chromospheric observations are required to disentangle the scenario.
+The thin jet observed at 12:28:20 UT in Fig.~\ref{fig:context} reaches a length of $L_{\mathrm{jet}}=16.1$~Mm and a width of $w_{\mathrm{jet}}=706$~km, and disappears shortly afterward (see Appendix~\ref{app:width}).
+In AIA 171~\AA, it is also possible to discern it (Fig.~\ref{fig:appendix_aia}).
+An analogous jetting pattern is seen at 12:32:40, 12:58:30, 13:15:50, and 13:44:50 UT.
 By the end of the observational sequence, the CBP had become narrower compared to its initial state.